ax-jason/ax-mods/README.md

 # [timer mod]
 A simple timer system which will trigger events on time.
 See the timer.lua for more details and examples.

+# [timer mod]
+A local debug module.
+See help_text section of dbg.lua for more details.